Lezalith/LezInventory/docs/example_fruit_items.md

 Peach is a usable item.

 Upon being used, it shows a message, stating how many Peaches have been used so far.

-Multiple Peaches with different names and descriptions can be defined, and the counter is shared between them.
+This information is stored inside a **class variable**, meaning multiple Peach items with different names and descriptions can be defined and the counter is shared among them.

 ```py
 init -800 python: